 A few challenges that emerge being a teen parent include handling the anger and aggression of the child, protecting them from harm, handling gadgets with this digital advancement, and going about their judgemental attitude.
 The most important is to teach your teen to be resilient enough to handle tough situations.

 The challenges of teen parenting may make one give up raising a teen.
 It calls for patience and the realization that you are the only person that will make your child be what you want to be in adulthood.
 Making the right decisions for him and leading the way even when it proves tough.

 The Best Part of Being a Teen Parent

 No babysitting.
 Handling a teen is different from handling a toddler.
-You will forget the babysitting, bathing the baby, changing diapers, and waking up in the middle of the night to attend to the baby.
+You will forget changing diapers, babysitting, bathing the baby, and waking up in the middle of the night to attend to the baby.
 The teen can now do most personal tasks like feeding, bathing and toileting.